Financial Aid & Scholarship Office

 • Remain enrolled to maintain eligibility.

-• Carefully monitor your earnings so you don’t exceed your award for the academic year.
+• Carefully monitor your earnings so you don’t exceed your award for the semester or academic year.

 • Maintain satisfactory academic progress standards.